Grove Transport Economics

 A supplementary submission, drafted after giving evidence at hearings, outlined approaches that could be applied to capturing land value gains on privately held land, or are otherwise helpful for part-funding faster rail infrastructure: betterment levies; voluntary beneficiary contributions; local rates supplements; ‘rail plus property’ development; and development impact fees for the cost of new infrastructure and services that result from the increased rail demand.

-Productivity Commission inquiry into the regulation of Australian agriculture – draft report
+Productivity Commission inquiry into the regulation of Australian Agriculture – draft report

 July 2016